- Cycle count is, by far, the most effective procedure to take stock of what’s currently in a given warehouse

 - Aim for inventory accuracy by keeping track of the inventory metrics.
 This will tell you where the system is improving or failing over time.

-- The ideal time to perform cycle count is either the start of the day before the operations begin in the storage facility or at the end of the day when the operations are closed.
+- The ideal time to perform a cycle count is either the start of the day before the operations begin in the storage facility or at the end of the day when the operations are closed.

 - Maybe this is intuitive, but the full cycle count process should be organized and documented for future reference.